The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 Neurological and neurodegenerative diseases have several overlapping causes (“multifunctional diseases”):

-- genetics, gender, age
+- Genetics, gender, age

-- Oxidative Stress and Nitrosative Stress
+- Oxidative stress and nitrosative stress

-- Inflammations and disorders of kynurenine metabolism (kynurenineis an amino acid that is part of the breakdown of tryptophan into serotonin)
+- Inflammations and disorders of kynurenine metabolism (Kynurenineis an amino acid that is part of the breakdown of tryptophan into serotonin)

 - Mitochondrial disorders

-- Disorders of the PNEI axis (psycho-neuro-endocrine-immunological)
+- Disorders of the PNEI axis (psycho-neuro-endocrino-immunological)

 - Disorders of intestinal function and blood-brain barrier (“leaky brain”)

-- acid-base disorders
+- Acid-base disorders

 The accumulation of misfolded proteins in the brain, so-called amyloid fibrils, is one of the primary causes of neurodegenerative diseases.

-The body has its own protective mechanisms against misfolded proteins: enzymatically by so-calledpeptidasesPeptidases are enzymes that break down proteins or break them down into reusable fragments. through “cell recycling”, the so-called autophagyThe lysosomes then dock onto these waste products, and their enzymes break this waste down into its individual components, making it reusable.
-Lysosomes are therefore also known as the "stomach" of our cells.
+The body has its own protective mechanisms against misfolded proteins: on the one hand enzymatically by so-called peptidasesPeptidases are enzymes that break down proteins or break them down into reusable fragments.On the other hand through “cell recycling”, the so-called autophagyLysosomes then attach to these waste products, and their enzymes break this waste down into its individual components, making it reusable.
+Lysosomes are therefore also called the "stomach" of our cells.

 According to current knowledge, there are two ways to activate and improve autophagy:

-- Through the use of so-called calorie restriction mimeticswhich mimic the effects of reduced calorie intake (= calorie restriction). spermidine is an important representative in the group of calorie restriction mimetics and acts similarly to the secondary plant substances resveratrol from grapes and Epigallocatechin gallate from green tea.
+- Through the Use of so-called calorie restriction mimeticswhich mimic the effects of reduced calorie intake (= calorie restriction).
+Spermidine is an important representative in the group of calorie restriction mimetics and acts similarly to the secondary plant substances Resveratrol from grapes and Epigallocatechin gallate from green tea.

 Studies on the use of resveratrol and spermidine in neurodegenerative diseases:

-In another study, the administration of 250-500 mg per day to healthy volunteers led to improved blood flow to the brain (see: https://pubmed.ncbi.nlm.nih.gov/20357044/ ).
-When 250 mg resveratrol plus 20 mg piperine were administered on three days, a significant increase in hemoglobin levels was observed (anemia is a relevant dementia risk factor) (cf. https://pubmed.ncbi.nlm.nih.gov/24804871/ ).
+In another study, the administration of 250-500 mg per day in healthy volunteers led to improved blood flow to the brain (see [1]. https://pubmed.ncbi.nlm.nih.gov/20357044/ ).When 250 mg resveratrol plus 20 mg piperine were administered on three days, a significant increase in hemoglobin levels was observed (anemia is a relevant dementia risk) (cf. https://pubmed.ncbi.nlm.nih.gov/24804871/ ).

 In an earlier randomized study from 2018, Schwarz found that spermidine can protect against cognitive deficits and neurodegeneration [Black C et al.; Safety and tolerability of spermidine supplementation in mice and older adults with subjective cognitive decline.
 Aging (Albany NY).
 2018;10(1):19-33].